[FUSE] slow enumerating files by collection uuid

 So the problem is that there is different behavior for collections accessed by UUID vs. by PDH.
 It seems to be doing some expensive synchronization operation which is elided for PDH (which is immutable).

-#6 Updated by Peter Amstutz 29 days ago
+#6 Updated by Peter Amstutz over 4 years ago

 - Status changed from New to In Progress